Skip to main content

 1. Write Your Video in JSON

-# Edit narration.json
+# Edit project.json

 # Define all scenes with both spoken and visual text